tecsinapse/glimpse/README.md

 * Overwritten println: println's in scripts run by Glimpse are redirected to Glimpse's output (there is an open issue to allow redirection of the entire application output to Glimpse).
-* Extensibility: one can plug things like an authenticator for security purposes or a new source for script variables (that will be the way to allow Glimpse to be run on CDI, for example).
+* Extensibility: one can plug things like an authenticator for security purposes or a new source for script variables (this will be the way to allow Glimpse to be run on CDI, for example).

 ## Why Groovy